akorniichuk/Codewars_challenges/README.md

-# Codewars_challenges
+In this repo you can find solutions to Codewars challenges in python.
-Publishing Codewars challenges
+Each folder contains a challenge description and a solution.